Home | About USIG | What's New | Events

 A. General Legal Forms

-Russian law contains a large number of legal forms of NCOs, resulting in a complex and oftentimes contradictory regulatory framework.
+Russian law contains many legal forms of NCOs, resulting in a complex and often contradictory regulatory framework.
 The primary requirements are that NCOs, whatever their type, do not have the generation of profit as their primary objective and do not distribute any such profit among their participants (Article 50(1), Civil Code).

-A public association is the form most comparable to an "association" as used in international parlance.
-[5] A public association is a membership-based organization of individuals associated on the basis of common interests and goals stipulated in the organization's charter (Article 117, Civil Code; Article 8, Law on Public Associations; and Article 6, NCO Law).
-Public associations register at various jurisdictional levels (national and regional) depending on the territorial scope of their activities (Article 21, Law on Public Associations).
-[6]
+• A public association is the form most comparable to an "association" as used in international parlance.
+[3] A public association is a membership-based organization of individuals who associate on the basis of common interests and goals stipulated in the organization's charter (Article 117, Civil Code; Article 8, Law on Public Associations; and Article 6, NCO Law).
+Public associations register at various jurisdictional levels (international, national, inter-regional, regional, and local) depending on the territorial scope of their activities (Article 21, Law on Public Associations).

-Foundations are property-based, non-membership organizations created by individuals or legal persons to pursue social, charitable, cultural, educational, or other public benefit goals (Article 118(1), Civil Code; Article 7, NCO Law; and Article 10, Law on Public Associations).
-Endowments are also a kind of foundation and could be created for special purpose of supporting cultural, social, medical and other issues (Article 3, Law on Endowments).
+• Foundations are property-based, non-membership organizations created by individuals and/or legal persons to pursue social, charitable, cultural, educational, or other public benefit goals (Article 118(1), Civil Code; Article 7, NCO Law; and Article 10, Law on Public Associations).

-The institution (uchrezhdeniye) is a form encountered in Russia and several other Newly Independent States.
+• The institution (uchrezhdeniye) is a form that exists in Russia and several other countries of the former Soviet Union.
 Like foundations, institutions do not have members.
-Unlike foundations, the institution does not acquire property rights in the property conveyed to it (Article 120, Civil Code, and Article 20, NCO Law).
-Moreover, the founder is liable for any obligations of the institution that it cannot meet on its own (Article 120, Civil Code; Article 9(2) NCO Law; and Article 35, Law on Public Associations).
-Because of the founder’s inability to shield itself from the institution's liabilities, private founders tend not to use private institutions and generally seek other legal forms to undertake their activities.
-Public institutions are generally created using state or public assets.
+Unlike foundations, however, institutions do not acquire property rights in the property conveyed to them (Article 120, Civil Code and Article 20, NCO Law).
+Moreover, the founders are liable for any obligations of the institution that it cannot meet on its own (Article 120, Civil Code; Article 9(2) NCO Law; and Article 35, Law on Public Associations).
+Because of the founders' inability to shield themselves from the institution's liabilities, private founders tend not to use private institutions and generally seek other legal forms to undertake their activities.
+Public institutions are generally created using state assets.
 Schools, health care facilities, and cultural organizations are common examples of public institutions.

-One should note that these three forms of NCOs may also register as a charity pursuant to the Charities Law.
-Registration as a charity does not affect the organization's legal form but rather subjects it to stricter regulation in terms of activities, expenditures, [7] and internal governance in return for limited tax benefits.
+Registration as a charity subjects an organization to stricter regulation in terms of activities, expenditures, [4] and internal governance in return for limited tax benefits.
 Federal law currently does not provide any particular benefits that are exclusive to registered charities.
-Although legislation at the regional and local levels offers tax benefits to charities, they do not necessarily require the organization to be registered as a charity at the federal level.
-[8]
+Although legislation at the regional and local levels offers tax benefits to charities, it does not necessarily require the organization to be registered as a charity at the federal level.

 Legal Hierarchy

-In analyzing the legal structure of NCOs in Russia, it is helpful to keep in mind a hierarchy of legal norms that moves from the general to the particular, beginning with the Civil Code, then the NCO Law, and finally the Law on Public Associations.
+In analyzing the legal structure of NCOs in Russia, it is helpful to keep in mind a hierarchy of legal norms that moves from the general to the particular, beginning with the Civil Code, to the NCO Law, and finally to the Law on Public Associations.
 As a rule, the provisions of the more general laws apply to all NCOs unless a more specific piece of legislation holds otherwise.
+In regards to tax treatment, Tax Code provisions have priority over provisions in other legislation.

 B. Public Benefit Status

-At the federal level, the concept of public benefit or charitable status is generally not the prerequisite for an organization engaged in socially beneficial activities to receive tax and other benefits.
-Tax benefits under Russian law are primarily tied to the support or performance of particular activities specified in the Tax Code.
-Registration of an NCO as a charity pursuant to the Charities Law provides the organization with a particular status, but this status likewise does not in itself provide any unique tax benefits.
-Although certain tax benefits are granted for charitable activities, no benefits at present are provided exclusively to registered charities at the federal level.
-[9]
+Tax benefits under Russian law are primarily tied to the support or performance of particular activities and types of legal entities carrying out such activities specified in the Tax Code.
+Registration of an NCO as a charity pursuant to the Charities Law provides the organization with a particular status, but this status does not in itself provide any unique tax benefits.
+Although certain tax benefits are granted for charitable activities, no benefits at present are provided exclusively to registered charities at the federal level.[5]

 IV.
 Specific Questions Regarding Local Law